Top

 Local Experience: We have represented clients in Paterson and nearby towns like Clifton, Passaic, and Totowa, and understand how local insurers and courts operate.

-Recent Victories for Clients in Paterson
+Victories for Clients in Paterson

-$810,000 recovered after a claim was denied for an alleged lapse due to non-payment reversed after proving the insurer sent defective notices.
+$810,000 recovered after a claim was denied for an alleged lapse due to non-payment, reversed after proving the insurer sent defective notices.

 $695,000 secured in Hillcrest when a group policy under ERISA was denied due to missing employer documents.